Wetlands Protection: Forms and Filing Requirements

 Please note, these forms require a significant amount of technical expertise and experience.
 Please do not attempt to fill out these documents without the support of an experienced professional.

-Holyoke Wetlands Protection Ordinance (WPO) – Additional Forms and Resources
+Holyoke Wetlands Protection Ordinance (HWPO) – Additional Forms and Resources

 Holyoke Project Information Sheet: Required for all submissions under the local ordinance – Holyoke Project Information Sheet

-WPO Fee Table: Used to help the applicant calculate additional filing fees as described in the WPO regulations IV.B. – Holyoke Wetlands Protection Act Fee Table
+HWPO Fee Table: Used to help the applicant calculate additional filing fees as described in the HWPO regulations IV.B. – Holyoke Wetlands Protection Act Fee Table